rocky-linux/documentation/docs/guides/security/freeradius_radius_server.md

 }
 ```

 Replace `172.20.0.254` and `secret123` with the IP address and secret value the clients will use.
-Repeat this for many clients.
+Repeat this for other clients.

 ## Enabling FreeRADIUS